Septima/spatialsuite-s4/README.md

 ### Customize other options

- A typical use case is to fine tune the search tool to match context in the profile

 __Enable/disable__ searchers and set other __options__ in s4-plugin-[*your-municipality-code*]-all.xml.
 Typically, the targets in the geosearcher are changed eg. removing "opstillingskredse" and/or other targets.

 	geosearcher:{enabled: true, info: true, targets: ['adresser','stednavne', 'matrikelnumre'},